 For severe infections (especially with sensitive fish such as Clown Loaches) I would recommend a bath in Methylene Blue for as many fish as I could capture, especially the really sick fish that tend die quicker from ich such as Clown Loaches again.
 This bath will also help with the main reason ich kills (in my experience), depletion of oxygen from damage to the gills.

 Methylene blue is a hemoglobin transfer agent.
 To prepare this bath I use 1 teaspoon 2.303% solution per 5 gallons in a bath of aquarium water from the tank the fish you wish to treat came from, I usually use about a ½ gallon of water, however you may use less.
-I also recommend about one teaspoon of salt (Sodium Chloride) per gallon of dip water to aid further in aiding the fish via production of more mucous, and yes Clown Loaches CAN tolerate some salt, just not a lot.
-Please reference this article for research proving this: “Salt in Freshwater Aquariums”).
+I also recommend about one teaspoon of salt (Sodium Chloride) per gallon of bath water to further aid the fish via production of more mucous, and yes Clown Loaches CAN tolerate some salt, just not a lot.

 For further, more in depth information about highly recommended fish baths (for moderate to severe ich infestations), please read this article: